Skip to main content

 Component Metrics

-The first panel of usage metrics displays various information about the components in your Nexus Repository deployment.
-The table below explains these metrics in detail.
-Note that not every metric is available in all versions or editions.
+The first panel of usage metrics displays information about the components in your deployment.

 Total components